justin-napolitano/curate-an-edc-pouch/README.md

 # Curate an EDC Pouch

-This repository documents the process and rationale behind assembling an Everyday Carry (EDC) pouch designed to organize essential tools for daily life.
-The goal is to create a compact, modular kit that fits inside various bags and addresses common practical needs.
+This repository documents the process of assembling an Everyday Carry (EDC) pouch aimed at organizing essential tools for daily practical use.
+The goal is to create a compact, modular kit that fits inside various bags and addresses common day-to-day needs.

 ## Features